Chivalry: Chivalry and Christianity

 The Virgin Mary was venerated by multiple chivalric orders, including the Teutonic Knights, who honored her as their patroness.
 The medieval development of chivalry, with the concept of the honour of a lady and the ensuing knightly devotion to it, not only derived from the thinking about Mary, but also contributed to it.
 Although women were at times viewed as the source of evil, it was Mary who as mediator to God was a source of refuge for man.
-The development of medieval Mariology and the changing attitudes towards women paralleled each other and can best be understood in a common context.
+The development of medieval Mariology and the changing attitudes towards women paralleled each other.

 Influence of the Moors and Romans

 The works of Roman poets like Ovid and Cicero bore some similarities to the typical depiction of romance in chivalric literature during the Middle Ages.
 In Ovid's works, lovers "became sleepless, grew pale, and lost their appetite," while Cicero's works celebrated the "ennobling power of love".
-Some scholars also point to the romantic poetry of Arabs and Persians as antecedents to the depiction of courtly love in medieval European literature.
+Some scholars also point to the romantic poetry of the Arabs as antecedents to the depiction of courtly love in medieval European literature.
 In the works of the Cordoban author Ibn Hazm, for example, "lovers develop passions for slave boys as well as girls, interchangeably, and the slave is recognized as now the master of his beloved."
 Ibn Hazm's The Ring of the Dove is a noteworthy depiction of a lover's extreme submissiveness.

 Medieval courtly literature glorifies the valour, tactics, and ideals of both Moors and ancient Romans.
-For example, the ancient hand-book of warfare written by Vegetius called De re militari was translated into French in the 13th century as L'Art de chevalerie by Jean de Meun.
+For example, the ancient handbook of warfare written by Vegetius called De re militari was translated into French in the 13th century as L'Art de chevalerie by Jean de Meun.
 Later writers also drew from Vegetius, such as Honoré Bonet, who wrote the 14th century L'Arbes des batailles, which discussed the morals and laws of war.
-In the 15th century Christine de Pizan combined themes from Vegetius, Bonet, and Frontinus in Livre des faits d'armes et de chevalerie.
+In the 15th century, Christine de Pizan combined themes from Vegetius, Bonet, and Frontinus in Livre des faits d'armes et de chevalerie.